 Foreclosure.
 Shall mean and refer to a termination of all rights of the mortgagor or the mortgagor's assigns or grantees in an Lower Income Unit covered by a recorded mortgage through legal processees, or through a Deed in Lieu of Foreclosure which has been executed and delivered prior to a judicially-regulated sale.
+Foreclosure shall not take place before the exhaustion of remedies as set forth in this Ordinance and the Affordable Housing Plan.

 Gross Aggregate Household Income.
 The total annual income from all sources of all members of the household, with the exception of income exclusions provided for in the rules and regulations promulgated by the Agency.
-Household income shall specifically exempt interest income earned on the first \$25,000 of assets for senior citizen households (62 years of age and over).
-Imputed interest income shall be added to annual income only in the event that households are selling houses in order to move into lower income units.

 Household.
-One or more persons living as a single non-profit housekeeping unit whether or not they are related by blood, marriage or otherwise.
+One or more persons living as a single nonprofit housekeeping unit whether or not they are related by blood, marriage or otherwise.